Skip to Content

 • The AttributionHub tracking script is installed on your site (see Installation)

-• You have a HubSpot account with access to create or edit forms
+• You have a HubSpot account with permission to create contact properties and edit forms

 Step 1: Create Custom Properties in HubSpot